gitcordier/FunctionalAnalysis/README.md

   - 1_1.tex
     Basic results that straightforwardly follow from the axioms as given as in section 1.4.
+  - 1_2.tex
+    The convex hull of a set A is convex and that is the intersection of all convex set(s) that contain A.
   - 1_7.tex
     I choose to start with this because it is a lovely result, since it connects a topological result